mesalock-linux/mesapy/rpython-verification/Smack/README.md

 ### Verification Scripts

 Smack can work on C program and LLVM bitcode.
-To facilitate the Rpython verification, we provide a Makefile to automatically generate bc for C files under /pypy/rpython/traslator/c/src.
+To facilitate the RPython verification, we provide a Makefile to automatically generate bc for C files under /pypy/rpython/traslator/c/src.
 However, we do not expect this script to work out of the box on all configurations.
 Instead, it can be used as reference guidelines for manual installation.

 ### Verification Steps